 - Go to the settings menu > Settings & Privacy > Permissions > Off-Facebook activity > Clear History

-If you’re using Google and don’t want your device to be tracked, you can disable the tracking feature.
+You can disable the tracking feature if you’re using Google and don’t want your device to be tracked.
 The steps for it are as follows:

 - Go to https://myactivity.google.com/ > Activity Controls > Select the activities you want to turn off.

-However, if users change their privacy settings, they will still be able to see ads.
-It’s because Google depends on advertisements for making revenue; it can’t stop tracking your online activities.
+However, if users change their privacy settings, they can still see ads.
+It’s because Google depends on advertisements to make revenue; it can’t stop tracking your online activities.
 Hence, use encryption software along with changing your privacy settings.